Admin Responds to Daily Mail Calling Trump a Liar on the Border Wall

 He also told The Daily Caller News Foundation that the administration has built “new border wall” where non-wall barriers had previously existed.

-Maier said, “CBP has built and continues to build new border wall along the Southwest border.
+Maier said, “CBP has built and continues to build a new border wall along the Southwest border.
 To date, CBP has built 38 miles of new border wall system in San Diego and Calexico, California, Santa Teresa, New Mexico and El Paso, Texas.”

 “This new wall provides new capability by replacing ineffective or dilapidated infrastructure, such as Normandy-style barriers designed only to stop vehicles, not people on foot.
 This ongoing construction is part of about 115 miles of new border wall system underway using FY2017 and FY2018 funding.
 FY19 funding also provides for about 55 miles of new border wall,” he added.